-Your current situation can be depicted as "Pushing Upward" transforming into "Duration".
+Your current situation can be depicted as "Pushing Upward" transforming into "The Well".

-In front of you lies "Wind" which transforms into "Thunder".
-That means that penetration and following are being transformed into movement, initiative, and action.
+In front of you lies "Wind" which transforms into "Water".
+That means that penetration and following are being transformed into danger and the unknown.
 Behind you lies "Earth" which transforms into "Wind".
 That means that docility and receptivity are being transformed into penetration and following.

 The Situation